 A woman whose husband called the emergency services when he realised that their baby was going to be born at home – unexpectedly, after a relatively fast first labour – was given some interesting advice.

 “Take one of your shoelaces out and get it ready to tie the cord with”, he was told by the person on the other end of the phone.

 The midwives who later cared for the family were a bit dismayed.

 It was not the first time they had heard this advice being given, and they began trying to get to the bottom of where it was coming from.
 Because it’s clearly not logical, for several reasons.

 First, if a baby is coming so quickly that it will arrive before a professional attendant can, then the chances are that everything is going to be fine.
 In which case the best course of action is to focus on keeping mum and baby together and establish that everyone is breathing.
 Including (and perhaps especially) dad, co-mum or whoever else is there as it happens.
 Sure, there are other things that a midwife would check if they were there or on the other end of the phone, but the vast majority of births will go really well (and often better) if we don’t interfere with them.

-A key element of why we would leave the cord alone is because babies need a minute or two after they are born to ensure that they get their full complement of baby’s blood from the cord and placenta.
-This point is backed up with loads of research and I’ve written about the illogical nature of cutting the cord quickly if you would like to know more about that.
+A key element of why we would leave the cord alone is because babies need a bit of time after they are born to ensure that they get their full complement of baby’s blood from the cord and placenta.
+This point is backed up with loads of research.
+And I’ve written about the illogical nature of cutting the cord quickly if you would like to know more about that.
 So the primary reason that you wouldn’t want a shoelace involved is that the shoelace could get in the way of a physiological process that is healthy, normal and designed to happen in the minutes after a baby is born.